-COUN 551/Substance Abuse and Addiction: Individual, Family, and Society COUN 552/Prevention Strategies for Schools and Communities COUN 553/Treating Addiction and Co-Occurring Disorders (formerly COUN 550) COUN 554/Student Assistance Coordination in the Schools EPSY 661/Counseling Children and Adolescents AND One elective course to be chosen from the following: EPSY 520/Fundamentals of Human Growth and Development; OR COUN 600/Introduction to Marriage, Couple, and Family Counseling and Therapy AND One clinical course to be chosen from the following: COUN 690/Practicum Seminar (completed at a SAC site); OR COUN 698/Department Project: SAC Practicum All students must complete at least 15 credit hours in the program (not including COUN 501, COUN 670, or COUN 675) before enrolling in the practicum.
+COUN 551/Substance Abuse and Addiction: Individual, Family, and Society COUN 552/Prevention Strategies for Schools and Communities COUN 553/Treating Addiction and Co-Occurring Disorders (formerly COUN 550) COUN 554/Student Assistance Coordination in the Schools EPSY 661/Counseling Children and Adolescents AND One elective course to be chosen from the following: EPSY 520/Fundamentals of Human Growth and Development; COUN 600/Introduction to Marriage, Couple, and Family Counseling and Therapy AND One clinical course to be chosen from the following: COUN 690/Practicum Seminar (completed at a SAC site); OR COUN 698/Department Project: SAC Practicum All students must complete at least 15 credit hours in the program (not including COUN 501, COUN 670, or COUN 675) before enrolling in the practicum.
 Additionally, the practicum must be completed during the last semester of studies.

-Master of Education in Educational Leadership options include Traditional (EDAD_MED01) Linda Mayger, Coordinator, Graduate Programs in Educational Leadership The Department of Educational Administration and Secondary Education offers a menu of programs that prepares students to be educational leaders.
-Each program is designed to reflect the key role leadership plays in creating and sustaining equitable schools that promote healthy child development.
-TCNJ's educational leadership programs are aligned with national standards and approved by the New Jersey Department of Education.
-Traditional Master's Degree Strand (EDAD_MED01)-The 36-credit Master's Degree in Educational Leadership is intended for those students seeking to complete a principal preparation program at their own pace.
+Master of Education in Educational Leadership (EDAD_MED01) Linda Mayger, Coordinator, Graduate Programs in Educational Leadership The 36-credit Master's Degree in Educational Leadership is intended for those students seeking to complete a principal preparation program at their own pace.
 Coursework emphasizes meaningful, practical, active learning based upon problems school leaders encounter and upon the core issues of schooling, curriculum, and instruction.
 The program is practice-oriented and geared to prepare students to meet the challenges of school leadership.
 Upon completion, participants will be eligible to apply for the initial certification for a New Jersey School Principal License, as well as a Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
 Courses that lead to Supervisor Certification are noted with the following: †.
 (See also Supervisor Certification Course Work.)
 Admission Requirements: